 Just weeks later, on June 6, the president commuted Johnson's sentence.
 Kardashian tweeted her jubilant response, "BEST NEWS EVER!!!!"
 She later added on Twitter, "So grateful to @realDonaldTrump, Jared Kushner & to everyone who has showed compassion & contributed countless hours to this important moment for Ms. Alice Marie Johnson.
 Her commutation is inspirational & gives hope to so many others who are also deserving of a second chance."

-Profession: Fashion designer, Businessperson, Television producer, Entrepreneur, Model, + more
+Profession: Fashion designer, Businessperson, Television producer, Entrepreneur, Model, + moresee more on Kim Kardashian

 Leonardo DiCaprio has made the fight against climate change and protecting the environment part of his life's work.
 DiCaprio met with the then President-elect and Ivanka Trump in December 2016.
 The meeting's agenda centered on climate change and Trump's cabinet's approach to the environment.

 Profession: Television producer, Film Producer, Actorsee more on Leonardo DiCaprio